xbanks/kirkshoop.github.io/_posts/2016-12-04-realtime_analysis_using_the_twitter_stream_api.md

 ## other c++ libraries
 My first task was to research C++ libraries for http requests, oauth, json and a gui.
 Historically, this has been a big source of pain.
 C++ libraries have impedence mismatches by differing on error handling, async and resource management patterns.
 This time I found a set of libraries that did not require a lot of glue work.
 I have used [nlohmann json](https://github.com/nlohmann/json) before, so that was an easy pick.
-I have been watching [dear imgui,](https://github.com/ocornut/imgui) and have really enjoyed using it.
+I have been watching [dear, imgui](https://github.com/ocornut/imgui) and have really enjoyed using it.
 I wanted to try out [beast](https://github.com/vinniefalco/Beast) and I have tried [c++ net lib](https://github.com/cpp-netlib/cpp-netlib) and [c++ rest sdk](https://github.com/Microsoft/cpprestsdk) before, but I searched and found this [c++ gist that calls the twitter stream api](https://gist.github.com/komasaru/9c78a278f6916548f146).
 The gist used the curl and oauth libraries, so I used those for this project.

 ## other resources